Byron/google-apis-rs/gen/apigee1-cli/README.md

 what exactly led to a particular issue.
 This is done by allowing all client-server communication to be output to standard error *as-is*.

-The `--debug` flag will print all client-server communication to standard error, whereas the `--debug-auth` flag will cause all communication related to authentication to standard error.
+The `--debug` flag will print errors using the `Debug` representation to standard error.
-If the `--debug` flag is set, error-results will be debug-printed, possibly yielding more information about the issue at hand.

 You may consider redirecting standard error into a file for ease of use, e.g. `apigee1 --debug <resource> <method> [options] 2>debug.txt`.